 The District Council does have a general discretion to award discounts if there are particularly good reasons for doing so.
 Such cases could possibly include where a property remains furnished after a fire or flooding but the property is uninhabitable and it would be unreasonable to continue to charge full Council Tax.
 Because the whole amount of any discretionary discounts have to be funded by the district council (even though the district council only keeps around 12% of all Council Tax collected), any discounts awarded will need to be approved by a committee of elected members.

-Further information can be found in the Council's Council Tax Discretionary Relief Policy This policy includes details of a discount that the council has introduced for care leavers.
+Further information can be found in the Council's Council Tax Discretionary Relief Policy [PDF 176KB] This policy includes details of a discount for care leavers.
 Please be aware that this discount does not apply to any period prior to 1st April 2019 (the date from which it was introduced).
 Therefore the earliest financial year in respect of which an award can be made to care leavers is 2019/20.

 I have a discount and my circumstances have changed